samyak45/my-old-website/about/index.md

 **Hello visitor !
 My name is Samyak Choudhary.**

 I am a Computer Science undergraduate at Indian Institute of Technology (IIT), Roorkee and possibly the most unashamedly ambitious person you know.
-I life ambition is to build a tech or finance company from the ground up, that accomplishes truly amazing things on a global scale (think FORTUNE 500).
+My life ambition is to build a tech or finance company from the ground up, that accomplishes truly amazing things on a global scale (think FORTUNE 500).

 This is my personal blog - a miscellaneous collection of thoughts, ideas and events outlining (and shaping) my divergent world view.